-Fairland High School COLLEGE PREPARATORY CURRICULUM REQUIREMENTS

-4 English: Grammar, Composition, Literature, or any English course approved for college admission - requirements 3 Laboratory Science: Limited to Biology, Chemistry, Physical Science, Physics, or any lab science course with content and/or rigor equal to or above Biology and approved for college admission requirements.
+Fairland High School COLLEGE PREPARATORY CURRICULUM REQUIREMENTS 4 English: Grammar, Composition, Literature, or any English course approved for college admission requirements 3 Laboratory Science: Limited to Biology, Chemistry, Physical Science, Physics, or any lab science course with content and/or rigor equal to or above Biology and approved for college admission requirements.
 Note: Science courses above Biology I may be taught at a high school or technology center.
 3 Mathematics: Limited to Algebra I, Algebra II, Geometry, Trigonometry, Math Analysis, Calculus, Advanced Placement Statistics, or any math course with content and/or rigor above Algebra I and approved for College admission requirements.
 Note: Math courses above Algebra I may be taught at a high School or technology center.
-3 History and Citizens Ship Skills: Including 1 U.S. History, and 2 units from the subjects of History, Government, Geography, Economics, Civics, or Non-Western Culture. reign Language or non-English language or 2 units of Computer Technology approved for college admission requirements, whether taught at a high school or technology center school, including Computer Programming, Hardware, and Business Computer Applications such as Word Processing, Databases, Spreadsheets, and Graphics, excluding Keyboarding or Typing Courses.
-1 additional unit select ted from any of the above or career and technology education courses approved for college 1 unit or set of compet admission requirements. tencies of Fine Arts, such as Music, Art, or Drama, or 1 unit of Speech. • ves beginning 2022-23) ' 3 (24 Units beginning 2022-23)
+3 History and Citizens ship Skills: Including 1 U.S. History, and 2 units from the subjects of History, Government, Geography, Economics, Civics, or Non-Western Culture.
+2 units of the same Fo reign Language or non-English language or 2 units of Computer Technology approved for college admission requirements, whether taught at a high school or technology center school, including Computer Programming, Hardware, and Business Computer Applications such as Word Processing, Databases, Spreadsheets, and Graphics, excluding Keyboarding or Typing Courses.
+1 additional unit selec ted from any of the above or career and technology education courses approved for college admission requirements.
+6 electives (7 electi tencies of Fine Arts, such as Music, Art, or Drama, or 1 unit of Speech. ives beginning 2022-23) 3 (24 Units beginning 2022-23)